-During May-June 2013, I buried my head into writing a new book, The Simulaton Life, while staying local in Providence, RI.
+During May-August 2013, I buried my head into writing a new book, The Simulaton Life, while staying local in Providence, RI.
 The book should motivate others to understand my passion for simulation as understanding and hopefully find new collaborators willing to put serious effort into that endeavor.

 On November 7-12 2012, I visited two University of Texas campuses to investigate research directions.
 I was impressed by how quickly the Dallas campus is growing as my nephew took me for a tour of the campus that Roger Malina now calls home.
 Time in Austin at the Texas Advanced Computing Visualization Center rattled some neurons that needed rattling.
 Thanks to Francesca Samsel for hosting me.
 Weekend at U Oklahoma with Chris Weaver was quite pleasant for career planning as well.

 On October 14-19 2012, I attended the VisWeek series of conferences in Seattle, Washington.
 While representing RISD and performing conference organizing tasks (primarily as the art show chair with Dan Keefe and Lauren Thorson), I received a thorough update on all work being done internationally for better human insight and awareness in the realms of scientific visualization, data visualization, and visual analytics.
 The conference continues to grow as work picks up in wider realms and more organizations.
 Quite the community experience as usual.